CTRLRLTY/JARY/doc/rule_reference.md

 The ingress declaration only have the `field` section used to declare a set of fields.

-A field declaration only compose of an `identifier` and a type:
+A field declaration is only composed of an `identifier` and a type:

 ```
 <identifier> <type>